erikandersson96/portfolio-project-three/README.md

 ![Screenshot bug 1](/assets/images/bug1.png)

 **Solution Bug 1:**
-I was as simple as that I had forgot to add end_message with the correct parameters in the `main()` function.
+It was as simple as that I had forgot to add end_message with the correct parameters in the `main()` function.

 * **Bug 2:**
 My leaderboard not showing the correct values.